-Make Wake Tech your source for Law Enforcement Training.
-We offer a variety of training opportunities in the classroom as well as through practical application.
-Training for law enforcement personnel is provided at the request of law enforcement agencies.
+Wake Tech offers a variety of law enforcement training opportunities in the classroom and through practical application.
+Training is provided at the request of law enforcement agencies.
 Our training programs emphasize legal and technological advancements in law enforcement.

-The North Carolina Sheriff's Education and Training Standards Commission requires it's dispatch center telecommunicators to be certified within one year of employment.
+The North Carolina Sheriff's Education and Training Standards Commission requires its dispatch center telecommunicators to be certified within one year of employment.
 Employees of other law enforcement agencies are encouraged to take the class to build skills.
 Training is free for currently employed telecommunicators.
-Those seeking employment with an agency may also attend, however, class prerequisites include: Must be 21 years old and must provide documentation to meet the NC Sheriff's Education and Training Standards Commission's requirements which include a documented medical physical, medical history, and a criminal background check.
+Those seeking employment with an agency may also attend; however, class prerequisites include that they be at least 18 years old and provide documentation that they meet N.C.
+Sheriff's Education and Training Standards Commission requirements, which include a documented medical physical, medical history and a criminal background check.

-Here is just a sample of what we have to offer:
+Here is a sample of courses Wake Tech can offer:

 - Field Training Officer

 - Narcotics Investigations

 - Juvenile Investigations

 - LIDAR Certification/Recertification

 - Southern Wake Campus map

 - RDU range (email [email protected] for directions)